Skip to Main Content

 • Journal articles often start with an 'abstract' - a brief summary of the article.

-• You can read more about evaluating a journal article's quality on the Art, Design and Architecture Theory guide.
+• Journal articles are often considered 'academic' or 'scholarly' sources, however magazines and 'trade journals' are usually not.
+You can read more about evaluating a journal article's quality on the Art, Design and Architecture Theory guide.

 • Many journals are available through Monash in electronic format, and some of these also have print copies in the Library.
 There are other journals which are only available in print - browse the shelves on Level 4 of the Caulfield Library's journal section.